 Numerous other federal, state, and international laws govern the collection, use, and disclosure of personal information and may complicate our compliance efforts.
 Failure to comply with these laws can result in the imposition of significant fines and impact our ability to process certain personal data.
 For example, in the U.S., the CCPA affords California residents expanded privacy rights and protections and provides for civil penalties for violations and a private right of action related to certain data security breaches.
-These protections have been expanded by the California Privacy Rights Act ("CPRA"), which became operational in most key respects on January 1, 2023.
-Similar laws have been proposed or passed at the U.S. federal and state level, including the Virginia Consumer Data Protection Act, which took effect on January 1, 2023, the Colorado Consumer Protection Act, which will take effect on July 1, 2023, and the Utah Consumer Privacy Act, which will take effect on December 31, 2023.
+These protections have been expanded by the CPRA, which became operational in most key respects on January 1, 2023.
+Similar laws have been proposed or passed at the U.S. federal and state level, including the Virginia Consumer Data Protection Act, which took effect on January 1, 2023, the Colorado Consumer Protection Act, which took effect on July 1, 2023, the Connecticut Data Privacy Act, which took effect on July 1, 2023, and the Utah Consumer Privacy Act, which took effect on December 31, 2023.
+A number of other states have enacted laws related to the privacy and security of consumer health information and personal data which will become effective within the next two years, including Delaware, Florida, Indiana, Iowa, Montana, Nevada, Oregon, Tennessee, Texas, and Washington, and more states have proposed legislation under consideration.
 The legislative and regulatory landscape for privacy and data protection continues to evolve, and there has been an increasing amount of focus on privacy and data protection issues with the potential to affect our business, including laws in all 50 states requiring security breach notification in some circumstances.
-These and other laws could create liability for us or increase our cost of doing business.
+These and other laws could increase regulatory compliance risk, create liability for us or increase our cost of doing business.

-Outside of the U.S., the GDPR, for example, imposes penalties of up to 4.0% of annual global turnover.
+Outside of the U.S., the European Union's data privacy law, the GDPR, for example, imposes penalties of up to 4.0% of annual global revenue.
 The GDPR imposes a number of strict obligations and restrictions on the ability to process (which includes collection, analysis, and transfer of) personal data, including health data from performance of clinical tests, clinical trials and adverse event reporting.
 The GDPR also includes requirements relating to establishing a legal basis for processing personal data, the information provided to the individuals prior to processing their personal data or personal health data, notification of data processing obligations to the national data protection authorities, standards for binding vendors that process personal data, and the security and confidentiality of the personal data.
 Further, the GDPR prohibits the transfer of personal data to countries outside of the EU that are not considered by the European Commission to provide an adequate level of data protection, including to the United States, except if the data controller meets very specific requirements.
-Following the Schrems II decision of the Court of Justice of the European Union ("CJEU") on July 16, 2020, which invalidated the EU-US Privacy Shield Framework (the "Privacy Shield") under which personal data could be transferred from the EEA to US entities who had self-certified under the Privacy Shield scheme, there is considerable uncertainty as to the permissibility of international data transfers under the GDPR.
-While the CJEU upheld the adequacy of the standard contractual clauses (a standard form of contract approved by the European Commission as an adequate personal data transfer mechanism, and potential alternative to the Privacy Shield), it made clear that reliance on them alone may not necessarily be sufficient in all circumstances.
-Use of the standard contractual clauses must now be assessed on a case-by-case basis taking into account the legal regime applicable in the destination country, in particular applicable surveillance laws and rights of individuals.
-On June 4, 2021, the European Commission released two revised sets of standard contractual clauses, which have been designed in part to assist organizations in meeting the requirement of the CJEU's judgment.
-However, it is unclear how the use of these clauses will be scrutinized and enforced by supervisory authorities and privacy interest groups.
+In July 2020, the Court of Justice of the European Union (CJEU) invalidated the E.U.-U.S. Privacy Shield Framework, under which personal data could be transferred from the EEA to U.S. entities that had self-certified under the Privacy Shield scheme.
+This framework has been replaced by the E.U.-U.S. Data Privacy Framework for which the European Commission adopted an adequacy decision in July 2023.
+It is likely there will be legal challenges to this framework in the future, which could draw into question the legitimacy of other cross-border transfer mechanisms, including the standard contractual clauses which remain a commonly used mechanism used to transfer personal data from the EEA to the U.S. and other jurisdictions.